adriankiezik/adriankiezik/README.md

 ### About me

 Hello, I am a web developer from Poland, Wrocław.
-Experienced in Javascript-based programming, especially React and Redux, as well as Typescript & Node.js.
+Experienced in Javascript-based programming, especially React and Redux, as well as Node.js & Express.
 Java is my first language, but for few years I'm exploring the front & back-end of the web.
+Feel free to contact me!

 <div align="center">
 <a href="https://github.com/adriankiezik/portfolio/">